Human-Augment-Analytics/Higher-Ed/README.md

 # Junkyard

-Scripts here are untested/undocumented and someone needs to pick them up to do so.
+Scripts here are untested/undocumented and someone needs to pick them for testing/documentation.

 ## Adding Files to Junkyard
 ***Make sure you are on the Junkyard branch***